 Physician-Led Health Improvement

 Through our work with the Iowa Healthcare Collaborative's Transforming Clinical Practice Initiative (TCPI), we are helping clinicians improve the way they deliver care.
-We provide support for integrating process improvement and improving upon practice-selected quality measures; assist in improving patient health; and more.
+We were able to provide support for integrating process improvement and improving upon practice-selected quality measures; assist in improving patient health; and more.

 Compass PTN Community Learning Materials